Was the United States' decision to drop the atomic bomb justified?

 Note: You will need the database password for Research in Context (a Gale database) to access from home.

 When you're searching databases, it's important to choose effective search words.
 Here are some that might help.
 Click on the links to read articles in the Gale Research in Context Database (you will need the Gale password to access these links from outside of school).
 NOTE: If a link is not working, copy the key word you want to search, then paste it into the search box in the Gale Research in Context Database.
+Too many articles?
+Try narrowing the results by adding more words to the "Search within Results" box.

 Radiation Injuries (or Radiation Sickness)